 Best for big climbs- Snowdonia National Park

 As the largest national park we of course couldn’t leave out the dramatic landscape of Snowdon and it’s surrounding area.
 The Snowdonia national park brings a new lease of life after the wild winter courtesy of storm Dennis and Ciara.
 With a range of walks from low land river walks along the Aberglaslyn, to borderline terrifying scrambles along Tryfan.
-If you need a little nudge in the right direction then check out these 10 Walks in Snowdonia to get you started!
+If you need a little nudge in the right direction then check out these 10 Walks in Snowdonia to get you started or if you are looking to tackle Snowdon itself check out this great rout along the Pyg track.

 Best variety - Peak District